pocesar/apify-login-session/README.md

     steps: [{
         username: {
             selector: "input#email", // the input that receives the username
-            timeout: 10000 // optional timeout in ms },
+            timeoutMillis: 10000 // optional timeout in ms },
         password: {
             selector: "input#pass" // the input that receives the password